 1. Set Up On the Court

 The initial court placement depends on the score.
 Each player chooses opposing sides of the court/net.
-With a 0-0 score, the serve starts from the right corner of the court.
+With a 0-0 score, the serve starts from the right hand court.
 The player returning the serve is diagonal from the server on the opposite side of the net.

 2. The Initial Serve and Return

 Before a singles player serves, they have to call the current score, even if it’s 0-0.
 Then, the first person serves the ball, and it’s up to the opponent to retrieve it.